PhumudzoSly/ray/CONTRIBUTING.md

 - **Developer Experience**: Well-documented, easy to contribute
 - **Performance**: Optimized, efficient, scalable
 - **Security**: Secure by design, regular audits

+## 🤝 Community Guidelines

+As an open-source project, we welcome contributions from everyone.
+Please adhere to our community guidelines:

+- **Be Respectful**: Treat all contributors with respect and kindness
+- **Be Inclusive**: Welcome people of all backgrounds and identities
+- **Be Constructive**: Provide helpful feedback and criticism
+- **Be Collaborative**: Work together to solve problems
+- **Follow Standards**: Adhere to our coding and contribution standards

+### Code of Conduct

+By participating in this project, you agree to abide by our Code of Conduct:

+- Harassment, discrimination, or offensive behavior will not be tolerated
+- All communication should be appropriate for a professional audience
+- Be respectful of differing viewpoints and experiences
+- Gracefully accept constructive criticism

+## 🎖️ Recognition

+We appreciate every contribution!
+Contributors are recognized through:

+- **GitHub Contributors**: Listed in repository
+- **Changelog**: Major contributions highlighted
+- **Community**: Shoutouts in project updates

 Thank you for helping us build something extraordinary! 🚀